-In addition to tracking our own school case rates, close contacts, and quarantines, Orono Schools follows guidelines and case rates from Hennepin County Public Health, the Minnesota Department of Health (MDH), the Centers for Disease Control and Prevention (CDC), and the University of Minnesota School of Public Health dashboard, “Minnesota School Opening Statistics.”
+In addition to tracking our own school case rates, close contacts, and quarantines, Orono Schools follows guidelines and case rates from the Centers for Disease Control and Prevention (CDC) (low, medium, high Community Levels), Hennepin County Public Health, the Minnesota Department of Health (MDH), and the University of Minnesota School of Public Health dashboard, “Minnesota School Opening Statistics.”

-These data points are updated weekly, on Fridays, and posted publicly on the Orono COVID-19 Dashboard.
+These data points are reviewed weekly, on Fridays, and posted publicly on the Orono COVID-19 Dashboard.
 The dashboard includes terms and definitions as well as COVID-19 case rate trends over time.

 Yes.
 District administrators and health staff review information released through neighboring districts’ COVID-19 dashboards, website, etc. In addition, district superintendents and health staff communicate routinely on a variety of topics, including COVID-19 mitigation strategies in their districts.

 No. The district does not receive any funding that is tied to mask-wearing decisions.
 Orono Schools does receive federal funds for a variety of programs, but there is no connection between these funds and masking decisions.

 Please see the next FAQ, “How has the district spent COVID-19 funding?”